cupOJoseph/nerite-docs/docs/user-docs/redemption-and-delegation.md

 ### What are redemptions?

-Redemptions serve the crucial purpose of keeping USDN pegged to the value of a dollar, creating a price floor around $0.9945.
+Redemptions serve the crucial purpose of keeping USND pegged to the value of a dollar, creating a price floor around $0.9945.
 They do this in a decentralized way without reliance on centralized assets, oracles, or 3rd parties.

-A redemption is essentially swapping USDN for ETH/LST at face value, as if 1 USDN is exactly worth $1.00.
-Redemptions can be initiated by anyone, but are only profitable when USDN is less than $1.
+A redemption is essentially swapping USND for ETH/LST at face value, as if 1 USND is exactly worth $1.00.
+Redemptions can be initiated by anyone, but are only profitable when USND is less than $1.

-The redeemer sends USDN to the protocol and in return  gets a mix of WETH, wstETH and rETH (minus the redemption fee).
+The redeemer sends USND to the protocol and in return  gets a mix of WETH, wstETH and rETH (minus the redemption fee).
 The redeemed amount is split among the different collateral assets based on their current Stability Pool backing (see [link](#how-is-the-collateral-split-determined) for more info).

 <figure>
   <img src="/static/img/light - BOLD individual redemption.png" alt="" />